-Ever Wonder How This Landmark Building Started Out In Life?
+Ever Wonder How This Epic West Side Restaurant and Lounge Started Out In Life?

-The roots of the Don’s Lighthouse building date back to 1911 – when German immigrant Otto Poschke founded “Poschke’s Barbeque” and Edgewater Park was all the rage.
+The roots of Don’s Lighthouse Grille kinda date back to 1911 – when German immigrant Otto Poschke founded “Poschke’s Barbeque” and Edgewater Park was all the rage.

 In the early 1900’s Otto was a beloved streetcar conductor on the old St. Clair Avenue run.
 Then in 1911 he married Elma and the two of them opened a 10’x10’ “barbeque shack” on the north area of Lake Avenue and Detroit Avenue at West 57th street.